Hemanth-9087/1nf1n1ty-recruitment/README.md

 ## About Me

 Hello!
-I'm [Your Name], a passionate cybersecurity enthusiast with a strong foundation in Linux systems and Python programming.
-I thrive on solving complex challenges and continuously seek opportunities to enhance my skills in cybersecurity and ethical hacking.
+I'm Hemanth, a passionate cybersecurity enthusiast with a strong foundation in Linux systems and Python programming.
+I thrive on solving complex challenges and continuously seek opportunities to contribute to the field of cybersecurity.

 ## Tasks Completed